gajendras22/ai-agents/README.md

 * Run them as is.
 Understand them.
 Then make changes as your heart desires and gain understanding.
 * If you feel up to the challenge, make enhancements OR build agentic AI solutions in a different framework and raise a PR for the same 5 level problem.

+## How to Contribute

+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions on how to get started, best practices, and the contribution process.

 ## Helpful Resources

 * [Agentic AI Demystified](https://cladiusfernando.com/wp-content/uploads/2025/06/Agentic-AI-Intro.pdf).
 Simple and short explanation of basic terms that you need to understand Agentic AI.